Jasminekhalil/jasminekhalil.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

 Hi!
-I'm a sophomore at [Penn State University](https://www.eecs.psu.edu/) with an intended major in Electrical Engineering and minor in Mathematics.
+I'm a sophomore at [Penn State University](https://www.eecs.psu.edu/) majoring in Electrical Engineering with a minor in Mathematics.
 My research and project interests are related to deep learning integrated with the medical field.

 I currently work as part of the Women in Engineering Program as a facilitator and mentor for freshmans and sophomores, and I am a member of the IEEE student chapter at Penn State.
-I also run an instagram page, @projectportfolio_, where I present the development and iterative process for my current and pervious projects, while motivating and collaborating with others in the process.
+I also run an instagram page, [@projectportfolio_](https://www.instagram.com/projectportfolio_/), where I present the development and iterative process for my current and pervious projects, while motivating and collaborating with others in the process.

 Below is a collection of my selected paintings.

 <div class="row">